 The fuselage parts with the integrally moulded upper wing were warped.
 Probably their sprues in my kit came out of the moulding machine too fast.
 Some bending will solve this.
 There is some flash on tiny edges on some parts but a file and X-acto knife quickly deals with this.

-be made.
 I started with a F-16D Block 52 of SINGAPORE

 using other after market decals.